 - Always back up your database in case something goes wrong during the upgrade.
 For instructions, see Backing up an Omeka Database.

 - Deactivate your plugins in Settings > Plugins of the administrative panel.
-Plugins must be upgraded to be compatible with the version you're upgrading.

 - Move your old Omeka installation out of the way, either to somewhere else on your server or transfer the files to your local computer.

 - Download and unzip the latest version of Omeka into the empty directory where your previous install of Omeka was located.

 - If you download to the your computer and then upload to the server, either see if you can unzip the folder on the server or make sure that hidden files are visible on your computer to ensure that all files are transferred.

 - Move or copy the following files and directories from your old Omeka folder to the corresponding location in your new Omeka installation (if copying, make sure you keep all permissions the same as they were before):